pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## Message counts

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence.

-Returns counts of messages published on channels since given timetokens.
-For keys with Unlimited retention, only messages from the last 30 days are considered.
-- count is number of messages with timetoken >= provided timetoken.
+Returns the number of messages on one or more channels since a given time.
+The count is the number of messages with timetoken >= provided value in channel_timetokens.

-- Provide a single timetoken for all channels or one per channel (must match channel list length).
+Unlimited message retention: for keys with unlimited retention, counts consider only messages from the last 30 days.

 ### Method(s)

-You can use the following method(s) in the Ruby SDK:
+You can use:

 ```
 `1pubnub.message_counts(